zsparal/api-documentation/source/reference/v1/payments-api/list-payments.rst

 Replace ``id`` in the endpoint URL by the payment's ID, for example ``tr_7UhSN1zuXS``.

 .. list-table::
-   :header-rows: 0
    :widths: auto

    * - | ``offset``
        | integer
-     - Optional – The number of objects to skip.
+     - Optional – The number of payments to skip.

    * - | ``count``
        | integer
-     - Optional – The number of objects to return (with a maximum of 250).
+     - Optional – The number of payments to return (with a maximum of 250).

 Mollie Connect/OAuth parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^